10 Tips to Transform Your Résumé From Good to Great

 Thinking about going back to school?
-Walden University, an accredited institution offering online degrees, also provides, offers a wide array of career services, from one-on-one help with your résumé to interview, salary negotiation, and network-building skills.
+Walden University, an accredited institution offering online degrees, also provides, offers a wide array of career planning and development, from one-on-one help with your résumé to interview, salary negotiation, and network-building skills.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.